00:00:02 The IIA

 Data minimization is another privacy principle.

-I'm starting to see like a lot of organizations
+I'm starting to see like a lot of organizations also get into the principle.

-also get into that principle, it is collecting only the data that is truly required for you to do your business.
+It is collecting only the data that is truly required for you to do your business.

-Just personally, every time I wear to orders, like a shirt off of a website, the size, the address, all of that makes sense.
+Just personally, every time I wear to like orders, like a shirt off of a website, the size, the address, all of that makes sense.

 And then given my age, sometimes when I have to put in what my date of birth is, I'm like, I understand the month and the date, but why do you need to know which year I was born in?